migerankin/file-pipe/README.en.md

 ## ⚙️ Before Running a Workflow

-The Python scripts used for file processing are located in the `utils` directory.
+The Python scripts used for file processing are located in the `/utils` directory.

 Before executing a workflow, go to the **Dependency Management** section in the settings window of the application to check required libraries.
 Manually install any missing libraries.
 (Example below)